 I can’t be the only one who would love to take a peek inside other people’s brains just to see how they think and process the world.
 While I can’t tell you what’s going on in everyone else’s head, I do have a pretty good handle on what’s happening in mine.
 Imagine my mind as a supercharged graphics card attached to a computer with limited memory—capable of processing countless future possibilities in a flash, yet often struggling to remember what I read just 15 minutes ago.
 It’s like the information vanishes, only to reappear when a specific situation calls for it.
 Suddenly, I know the answer, but I’d have a hard time explaining how I got there.

 And then there’s the inner monologue.
 Actually, it’s more like a multi-threaded conversation happening all at once—a group chat in my head where every voice has a valid point from its own perspective.
 Is it a dialogue?
 A debate?
 Or am I just a bit crazy?
 Who knows.
 But one thing’s for sure: it’s never boring in there.
+Do I even need to mention how much INTJ overthinking is going on?

 The INTJ Experience: A Journey Through Life’s Stages